Vam-Jam/KAC/docs/objects/CFileImage.md

 //do image operation...
 save_image.Save();
 ```
-in this example, once Save() is executed on save_image, it will create a png file at
+In this example, once Save() is executed on save_image, it will create a png file at

 King Arthur's Gold/Base/Maps/myMod/myImage.png
 </details>